DaveKeehl/svelte-reveal/README.md

 ## Why svelte-reveal

 If you happened to scout the internet for other similar libraries, you would have noticed that other authors have decided to create their own library using Svelte [slots](https://svelte.dev/docs#slot) (similar to [React children](https://reactjs.org/docs/composition-vs-inheritance.html)).
 There is nothing wrong with that approach, but in my opinion it goes a bit against one of Svelte's core purposes: writing less code.
 Having to wrap every to-be-transitioned component adds 2 extra lines of code each time, making your files unnecessarily bloated for such a simple add-on.

+You might have also noticed people adding event listeners to the window object, but in terms of performance that [doesn't scale very well](https://itnext.io/1v1-scroll-listener-vs-intersection-observers-469a26ab9eb6).

-Instead, I decided to use Svelte [actions](https://svelte.dev/docs#use_action), which are functions you can attach to a DOM element and that allow you to get access to that element and to its lifecycle.
+Instead, I decided to use Svelte [actions](https://svelte.dev/docs#use_action), which are functions you can attach to a DOM element and that allow you to get access to that element and its lifecycle.
 They take up considerably less space and so far I haven't encounted any obstacle or performance drawback.
+Morever, this library is backed by the Intersection Observer API, which is great for performance.